 Top cultural events in Santa Maria Island

-Santa Maria is no exception.
-Many Catholic entities are celebrated throughout the year and it wouldn’t be fair to pinpoint just a couple as the most important.
-The biggest ones, however, are Senhor Santo Cristo in May and the Holy Spirit Festivities (Pentecost) in June/July are the largest religious events.
+Santa Maria is no exception, celebrating different Catholic deities throughout the year.
+It wouldn’t be fair to pinpoint just a couple as the most important.
+Senhor Santo Cristo in May and the Holy Spirit Festivities (Pentecost) in June/July are the largest religious events.

 One of the oldest music festivals in Portugal, Maré de Agosto, happens every August at the Praia Formosa Bay.
 Recent additions to the Santa Maria festival scene include Maia Folk and Santa Maria Blues, both in July.